“Come, You Who are Blessed”

 43 “You have heard that it was said, ‘You shall love your neighbor, and hate your enemy.’
 [44] “But I say to you, love your enemies, and pray for those who persecute you [45] in order that you may be sons of your Father who is in heaven; for He causes His sun to rise on {the} evil and {the} good, and sends rain on {the} righteous and {the} unrighteous.
 [46] “For if you love those who love you, what reward have you?
 Do not even the tax-gatherers do the same?
 [47] “And if you greet your brothers only, what do you do more {than others}.
 Do not even the Gentiles do the same?
 [48] “Therefore you are to be perfect, as your heavenly Father is perfect.

-The other aspect of this statement is that we must also be an advocate of the powerless.
-We must seek ways to amplify their voice or raise their socio-political position.
+Jesus tells us we must be an advocate of the powerless.
+We are to seek ways to amplify their voice and raise awareness of their socio-political position.
 Over time, I have become convinced that you cannot raise the power of the weak externally—from an outside source—the powerbase must be built internally.
-A Christ-centered leader who took this statement seriously would be seeking ways to create businesses and a common voice among the disempowered.
-When we see the disempowered, pity is an indignant response.
-Compassion is the only Christ-centered response.
-As Jesus said to his Disciples in Matthew 14:16, “They do not need to go away; you give them something to eat!”
+A Christ-centered leader who takes this statement seriously will seek ways to create microenterprises and a common voice among the disempowered.

-· Imprisoned [phulake]
+• Imprisoned [phulake]

 Let us examine a number of scriptures, beginning with the Old Testament, which will remind us that compassion is a biblical mandate for the faithful, not an option: